-Our clinic provides behaviour consultations with Dr. Landsberg who is presently the only board certified veterinary behaviourist practicing in Ontario.
-We require that our history questionnaires which can be found below be completed by both you and your veterinarian and returned at least 48 hours prior to your consultation.
+Our clinic provides behaviour consultations with Dr. Denenberg, a board certified veterinary behaviourist.
+We require that our history questionnaires which can be found below be completed by both you and your veterinarian and returned at least SEVEN days before your consultation.
 These questionnaires provide us with much of the background information we may require to make a diagnosis and develop a treatment plan tailored to your specific needs.
-Our questionnaires can be printed from the pdf link below and returned by mail or FAX (905-881-6726) or can be downloaded in Microsoft Word format, completed on your computer and returned by email to firstname.lastname@example.org .
-Please note that we require a deposit by VISA or MasterCard to hold an appointment time.
-If you cancel at least one business day prior to your scheduled appointment you will not be charged.
+Completed questionnaires can be emailed to us at email@example.com.

 What is the fee for a behaviour consultation?

 Our fees are based on the type and duration of the consult.
 All our fees are subjected to HST.
 The types of consultation we offer are initial consultations, follow up consultations, telephone consultations (with referring vets only), risk assessment consultations, legal consultations, pre-purchase consultations, and end of life decisions consultations.
 Each consultation include up to two months of telephone and email support for minor adjustments or modifications.

 As per the regulations of the College of Veterinarians of Ontario, our prices are not available through our website.
 Call 905-881-2752 or email us at firstname.lastname@example.org if you would like a quotation.

 What is a behaviour consultation and how might it help my pet’s problem?

 There are four components to a behaviour consultation: